 “They told me there was a possibility that I may not be around for the birth of my daughter in the Spring,” Tim said.
 “Hearing that changed things.”

 His aggressive treatment of radiation and chemotherapy for nasopharyngeal cancer began to take a toll on Tim, both physically and mentally.
 He was having a metallic taste in his mouth which gave food a bad taste causing him to not want to eat and, in turn, he lost 42 pounds.
 Another side effect of the radiation was decreased saliva production which caused the need to continually drink water.

 “You have no idea how depressing food is when you go from enjoying it to it tasting like a sack of pennies,” Tim said.

 Through the Cancer Program Fund, The Foundation for Firelands was able to provide Tim with a continuous supply of specially-formulated mouthwash that helped with some of the bothersome side effects of his treatment.
-He was also provided anti-nausea medication to offset the side effect of chemotherapy, as well as other forms of support to lighten the burden of his cancer treatment.
+He was also provided anti-nausea medication to offset the side effect of chemotherapy, as well as other forms of support to lighten the burden of his nasopharyngeal carcinoma treatment.